 Every Case in DepoDirect contains a general set of information to help you identify and organize your cases.
 That information includes

-• Case Name
+- Case Name

-• Case Number
+- Case Number

-• Plaintiff
+- Plaintiff

-• Defendant
+- Defendant

-• Represented Party
+- Represented Party

-• Court Location
+- Court Location

 Teammates

 Teammates on Cases are a great way to grant access to people in your organization that you are working on a particular Case with.
-By adding a Teammate to a Case, you are giving them access to the Case details, all of the Events for the Case, and the Exhibits for the Case.
+By adding a Teammate to a Case, you are giving them access to the Case details, all of the Depositions for the Case, and the Exhibits for the Case.

 Teammates can be added or removed as needed.
 When looking at the Teammates list on a Case, the Permission column will indicate the kind of access that particular teammate has.
 On a Case, there are two levels: Case Owner and Case Access.
 The Case Owner is the original creator of the Case, and their access cannot be removed.
-A teammate with Case Access has access to the case, so they can see all of the Events and Exhibits.
+A teammate with Case Access has access to the case, so they can see all of the Depositions and Exhibits.
 They can be removed from the Case.

-The Exhibit list for a Case is made up of all of the documents uploaded directly to the Case as well as any documents uploaded to specific Events.
+The Exhibit list for a Case is made up of all of the documents uploaded directly to the Case as well as any documents uploaded to specific Deposition.
 The Exhibits on a Case provide a central repository for all of your Exhibits for the specific Case.
-The Case also tracks the stamping of Exhibits throughout your Events, so you never have to wonder if a particular Exhibit has been stamped before or not.
+The Case also tracks the stamping of Exhibits throughout your Depositions, so you never have to wonder if a particular Exhibit has been stamped before or not.

 Creating a Case

 There are two ways to create a Case in DepoDirect.
-The first is to create just the case from the My Cases page by clicking on the "New Case" button.
-The second is to create a Case while scheduling the first Event for that case.
+The first is to create just the case from the Navigation by clicking on the "Case" button.
+The second is to create a Case while scheduling the first Deposition for that case.

-Creating a Case from the My Cases Page
+Creating a Case from the Navigation

-Navigate to the My Cases page and click on the "New Case" button.
+Navigate to Cases and click on 'Create New Case' button

-Creating a Case while scheduling an Event
+Creating a Case while scheduling a Deposition

 Archiving Cases